 That said, it’s never too early to be including functional nutrients in their diet.

 - Feed a fresh food diet – with protein and fat

 - Include antioxidant compounds – nuts, seeds, berries, leafy greens, herbs etc

 - Reduce oxidative burden through exposure to toxins

 - Ensure adequate rest and recovery

 - Maintain appropriate exercise – follow your dog’s lead

-Skin and Coat contains functional ingredients to support skin health – again, particularly important in areas of high cell turnover.
+Use a skin & coat supplement that contains functional ingredients to support skin health which is particularly important in areas of high cell turnover.